Theory U: Presencing

-The author of the theory U concept expresses it as a process or journey, which is also described as Presencing, as indicated in the diagram (for which there are numerous variants).
+Scharmer expresses it as a process or journey, which is also described as Presencing, as indicated in the diagram (for which there are numerous variants).

 At the core of the "U" theory is presencing: sensing + presence.
 According to The Learning Exchange, Presencing is a journey with five movements:

 We move down one side of the U (connecting us to the world that is outside of our institutional bubble) to the bottom of the U (connecting us to the world that emerges from within) and up the other side of the U (bringing forth the new into the world).

 On that journey, at the bottom of the U, lies an inner gate that requires us to drop everything that isn't essential.
 This process of letting-go (of our old ego and self) and letting-come (our highest future possibility: our Self) establishes a subtle connection to a deeper source of knowing.
 The essence of presencing is that these two selves – our current self and our best future self – meet at the bottom of the U and begin to listen and resonate with each other.
 Once a group crosses this threshold, nothing remains the same.
 Individual members and the group as a whole begin to operate with a heightened level of energy and sense of future possibility.
 Often they then begin to function as an intentional vehicle for an emerging future.

 The core elements are shown below.